stweffy88/100-days-of-code/log.md

 ### Day 14: 9th of August 2022

 **Today's Progress:** I practised some of the concepts covered in the CSS course on Sololearn.
-Specifically, CSS properties that I have not used previously including: linear-gradient, text-shadows, letter-spacing, and drop-shadow.
+Specifically, CSS properties that I have not used previously including: `linear-gradient`, `text-shadow`, `letter-spacing`, and `drop-shadow`.

 **Thoughts:** I'm quite happy with how everything turned out and confident that I can use these techniques in future projects.